ruslanmv/Speech-to-Text-by-using-React/README.md

 Now you should see the application running in your browser, with a button to start and stop recording and a section to display the transcribed text.

+## Description of the Code

+The provided code snippet is part of a React application that allows users to start and stop voice recording.
+When the "Start Recording" button is clicked, the code initiates the recording process by calling the "startRecording" function.

+It requests permission from the user to access the audio device using "navigator.mediaDevices.getUserMedia".
+Inside the function, a MediaRecorder object is created, which captures the audio stream from the microphone.

+The recording starts, and an event listener is added to handle "dataavailable" events.
+These events are triggered whenever there is new audio data available from the microphone.

+When a "dataavailable" event occurs, the code converts the captured audio data into a "base64" encoded string and sends it to the Google Speech-to-Text API using the "axios" library.
+The API request includes audio content, language configuration, and an API key.

+ The response from the API is received, and the transcription results are processed.
+If the API returns a transcription, it is displayed on the screen using a "p" element.

+The recording stops when the "Stop Recording" button is clicked.
+In the code, the "setRecording" and "setMediaRecorder" states are used to track the recording state.
+The transcription state is also stored in the "transcription" state variable.
+Overall, this code provides a simple interface for voice recording, sends the audio data to the Google Speech-to-Text API, and displays the resulting transcription on the screen